shuaiwanghk/TTM/readme.md

 2. Used for focused analysis purpose;
 3. By specifying the target (aspect) word to obtain its target-related topics

 We are glad if the package helps your projects or research.
 Please cite our paper with the following information.
-You are welcome to contact Shuai Wang (shuaiwanghk@gmail.com) if you have any problem.
+You are welcome to contact Shuai Wang (shuaiwanghk@gmail.com) if you have any question.

 ## Publication